CognitiveProgrammer/Flutter_ToDoApp_iOS_Android/Chapter-1/ReadMe.md

 # Chapter - 1: Hello Flutter

 Let's create the first __Hello Flutter__ Application.
-By the end of this chapter, we shall be able to display the texts onto the screen.
+By the end of this chapter, we shall be able to display basic texts onto the screen.

 ## 1.0: Setup & Installation